Colin-b/pyxelrest/README.md

 #### User add-in installation

-Once python module is installed, `pyxelrest_install_addin` script is available to install the Microsoft Excel add-in.
+Once python module is installed, `pyxelrest_install_addin` script is available to install the Microsoft Excel COM add-in.

 The add-in is not installed at the same time as the module because:
     * It may prompt the user for installation.
     * pyxelrest can be used as a python module without the need for the add-in.

-Install Microsoft Excel add-in by executing the following command:
+Install Microsoft Excel COM add-in by executing the following command:

 ```bash
 pyxelrest_install_addin